Falmouth MA: Your First Beach Stop on Cape Cod

-WHY GO: Falmouth MA, in the extreme southwest corner of Cape Cod, encompasses the tiny burg of Woods Hole – a Getaway Maven hot spot – and the ferry to Martha’s Vineyard – another Maven fave.
+WHY GO: Falmouth MA, in the extreme southwest corner of Cape Cod, encompasses the tiny burg of Woods Hole – a Getaway Maven hot spot – and the Steamship Authority Ferry to Martha’s Vineyard – another Maven fave.

-But there are things to see in Falmouth as well, including a recently renovated Victorian mansion turned art museum, waterfront gardens with antique anchors as central features, and some of the country’s most awesome sunsets.
+But there are more things to do in Falmouth MA as well, including a recently renovated Victorian mansion turned art museum, waterfront gardens with antique anchors as central features, and some of the country’s most awesome sunsets.
 What to do and where to stay in Falmouth?
 We tell you here….

 Things to Do in Falmouth MA